B0K1NG/IBM/README.md

-# IBMTask

-Automated Parking System Documentation

-1. System Description:

-Implemented an Automated Parking System that uses AI to capture vehicle plate numbers and timestamps at the parking lot entry.
-Developed a web application that automates parking fee calculations and displays parking duration and fees to users.

-2. Key Achievements:

-Development of the backend:

-I designed and built the backend application in Node.js with the Express.js framework.
-Plate Recognizer API was successfully integrated for gathering car plate numbers from photos.
-Logic for proper parking fee calculation based on vehicle type and daytime was implemented.
-Amazon RDS (Relational Database Service) database interactions are secure.

-Development of the front end:

-Using React, I created a modern and user-friendly frontend application.
-Created a responsive user interface that allow users to easily view parking duration and fees.

-Dynamic Fee Rates:

-A feature that allows administrators to adjust parking fee rates without modifying the source code has been implemented.
-Fee rates are saved in the database and readily modified via the online app.

-Unit Testing: (May have some bugs)

-Unit tests were used to provide robustness by addressing important functionality and business rules.
-The accuracy of parking fee estimations was tested under several conditions.

-Containerization: (Haven't fully done, but understood)

-Docker was used to successfully containerize both the backend and frontend applications.
-Docker images are designed to be easily deployable and scalable.

-AWS Deployment: (Haven't done, but learned)

-The containerized application was deployed to the AWS cloud platform.
-Amazon ECR (Elastic Container Registry) was used to securely store Docker images.
-For hosting the application, an Amazon ECS (Elastic Container Service) cluster was created.

-3. Final thoughts:

-Designed, developed, containerized, and deployed a unique Automated Parking System on the AWS platform using Cloud technologies and AI services.
-Throughout the project, shown a high degree of technical skill and commitment to best practices.
+# IBMTask Documentation 🚀

+Welcome to the Automated Parking System project documentation!
+This system leverages AI to capture vehicle plate numbers and timestamps at parking lot entry points, providing users with an automated fee calculation web application.

+## System Overview 📝

+### Backend Development:
+- Built a robust backend application in Node.js with the Express.js framework.
+- Successfully integrated the Plate Recognizer API for capturing car plate numbers from photos.
+- Implemented logic for accurate parking fee calculation based on vehicle type and time of day.
+- Ensured secure interactions with the Amazon RDS (Relational Database Service) for data storage.

+### Frontend Development:
+- Developed a modern and user-friendly frontend application using React.
+- Created a responsive user interface, enabling users to easily view parking duration and fees.

+### Dynamic Fee Rates:
+- Implemented a feature that allows administrators to adjust parking fee rates without modifying the source code.
+- Fee rates are stored in the database and can be conveniently modified through the online app.

+### Unit Testing:
+- Utilized unit tests to enhance robustness, addressing crucial functionality and business rules.
+- Tested the accuracy of parking fee estimations under various conditions.

+### Containerization (Work in Progress):
+- Employed Docker for containerizing both backend and frontend applications.
+- Docker images are designed for easy deployment and scalability.

+### AWS Deployment (Work in Progress):
+- Deployed the containerized application to the AWS cloud platform.
+- Utilized Amazon ECR (Elastic Container Registry) to securely store Docker images.
+- Created an Amazon ECS (Elastic Container Service) cluster for hosting the application.

+## Achievements and Progress 🌟

+- Successfully designed, developed, containerized, and initiated deployment of the Automated Parking System on AWS.
+- Demonstrated a high degree of technical proficiency and commitment to best practices throughout the project.

+## Next Steps 🚧

+As the project continues, further work will focus on completing containerization and deploying the system on AWS.

+## Tech Stack 💻

+- Node.js
+- Express.js
+- React
+- Docker
+- AWS (Amazon RDS, ECR, ECS)